Demi Lovato reportedly hospitalized in LA

 In her YouTube documentary released last year called "Demi Lovato, Simply Complicated," she openly discusses her cocaine use and battles with alcohol.

-Fox said it would pull its episode of "Beat Shazam" featuring Lovato, which was to air Tuesday night, because of the recent news.
+Fox said it would pull its episode of "Beat Shazam" featuring Lovato, which was to air Tuesday night.

 "We have decided to replace the episode of Beat Shazam with another all-new episode.
 Our thoughts go out to Demi and her family," the network said.